ebzzry/ebzzry.github.io/y.md

 5050
 ```

-Take note, that at this point, we're no longer using the `sum0` name,
+Take note, that at this point, you're no longer using the `sum0` name,
 to refer the the definition, except for later.

 ## Step 4

-Next, we need to move the `(f f)` part outside, to isolate the general
+Next, you need to move the `(f f)` part outside, to isolate the general
 (Y combinator), from the specific (`sum0`) code.

 ```scheme